Skip to main content

 Open application source code

 1. Clone the application repository to the local machine.
-Checkout to the feature branch and paste the contents below to the deploy-templates/templates/deployment.yaml and deploy-templates/values.yaml files:
+Check out the feature branch and paste the contents below to the deploy-templates/templates/deployment.yaml and deploy-templates/values.yaml files:

 values.yaml